argmaxml/recsplain/docs/source/installation.rst

 Import
 ----------------

-After installing, import the package into your code to call the methods directly.
+Instead of using the system as a web server, you can import the package into your code to call the methods directly.

 Import the package using the following import statement.